Zero Waste – a room by room guide

 Bread from the local bakery in BYO bag

 Alfresco dining using BYO containers, picnic set and EarthSavvy travel (folding) cutlery set

 Restaurant food: request “no straw or disposable items, please” and have a container at the ready for any leftovers

 These are some of the pantry staples we make at our place:

 Compost!
 So easy, free (after initial compost bin purchase) and great for your garden.
 For those in Aucklandtown, check out the free composting workshops run by The Compost Collective [bokashi and worm farms are a great option for apartment-dwellers].
 Food scraps collections are also available in some areas - check with your local council.

-Ecostore bulk refill dishwashing liquid (available at Freemans Bay store in Auckland)
+Ecostore bulk refill dishwashing liquid (available at various bulk stores)

 Cloth toilet wipes (being used part-time…not fully committed!)…we have a simple, clean system – used wipes are popped into a lidded bin next to the loo and then thrown in the wash.
 No smell…no waste…easy as.

 Drain cleaner: white vinegar & baking soda from bulk store with BYO containers

 (When Savvy was a bub, we used the following…)